parizeaujj/NBA_Betting_App/README.md

-# NBA_Betting_App
+dddddddddd# NBA_Betting_App

 # Product Vision

 BrokeBets is an IOS sports entertainment app that seeks to give its users an engaging, head-to-head, competitive experirence.
-The app provides a platform for sports ethusisats with a desire to enter into thrilling sports predition contests without the added worry of losing money (a worry that could be found in some other betting apps and formats).
+The app provides a platform for sports ethusisats who have a desire to enter into thrilling sports predition contests without the added worry of losing money (a worry that could be found in some other betting apps and formats).
 Our app is not only for hardcore sports enthusiasts.
 BrokeBet's user friendly platform makes it easy for even those new to sports prediction contests to jump in and start with little guidance.

 Although there are other sports betting applications such as FanDuel and PointsBet, BrokeBet's approach to sports betting sets it apart from it's competitors.
 The principle component of BrokeBet's unique betting system is something that we call the "bet draft."
 The "bet draft" is a unique system that allows each player partcipating in a particular contest to take turns selecting a particular bet for a particular game.
 After one player selects a certain bet for a certain game, the bet that they took is added to their betslip and the opposite/inverse of that bet is added to the betslip of their opponent.
 This oppositional sports betting format adds a unique layer of complexity to sports betting.
 Not only do you have to decide which position to take, you have to consider the fact that not every position is guarentted to be avaiable to you, and you must strategize accordingly.